 Login to Google Analytics using the email address associated with your account.

-2. Click The “Admin” at the top right part of the page
+2. Click The “Admin” at the bottom left part of the page

 6.Select the permissions you want to provide: Manage Users, Edit, Collaborate, Read & Analyze.

 Depending on how much control you want that person to have in Google Analytics, you can grant them different levels of permissions.
 Here is a quick summary of each option.

 Add, delete, or edit users within the account.

 Add or delete accounts, properties, other functions.
 Can also view Google Analytics reports and perform some administrative functions.
 Can not manage users, but can collaborate.

 Can create personal assets, and share them.
 Can collaborate on shared assets, for example, edit a dashboard or annotation.
 Includes Read & Analyze.

 - Read & Analyze

 See and manipulate reports.
 Can also create and share personal assets.

 7. Select Notify this user by email (Optional) to send a notification that you’ve added the user to your Analytics account.